openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 mouse) or default keyboard layout.
 I guess we all expect this basic functionality from SaX.

 From coding point of view, we need to keep it as small as possible.
-As it will be one of the basic administration tool, we don™t want it to pull in several frameworks just to configure X. And if I can™t get X working I still want to use this tool.
+As it will be one of the basic administration tool, we donâ€™t want it to pull in several frameworks just to configure X. And if I canâ€™t get X working I still want to use this tool.
 So that makes it obvious that ncurses UI is a must.
-On the other hand, once I have X running, I don™t want to see any ugly ncurses anymore, but nice Qt/GTK.
+On the other hand, once I have X running, I donâ€™t want to see any ugly ncurses anymore, but nice Qt/GTK.
 So it should also support at least some toolkit for nice and shiny X window UI.
 But as this might pull in some dependencies and pulling Qt to your minimalistic PekWM desktop might sound terrifying, it should be optional and SaX should